fpezzati/movona/README.md

 ### ScouterWeb integrates with PlannerWeb by sharing events
 Random ideas:
-- each event should be passed to planner as html custom event,
+- each event should be passed to planner as html custom event

 ### TODO:
 - refactor code!
 The way components are arranged is bad, tools are suppose to created where needed but they need map that is created in the index.js.
 That mess because I did not implement any dependency injection mechanism in my fe components.